Stock market today: Wall Street rises toward more records as it counts down to a rate cut

-NEW YORK (AP) — Rising U.S. stocks are around their record levels Tuesday following mixed reports on the U.S. economy that did little to change Wall Street's expectations for a big incoming cut to interest rates.
+NEW YORK (AP) — U.S. stocks are rising toward more records Tuesday, as Wall Street continues to expect bigger-than-usual relief for the economy to arrive Wednesday through a coming cut to interest rates.

-The S&P 500 was 0.4% higher in early trading and just 0.2% below its all-time high set in July.
-The Dow Jones Industrial Average added 116 points, or 0.3%, to its own record set the day before.
-The Nasdaq composite was up 0.7%, as of 9:35 a.m.
+The S&P 500 was 0.6% higher in morning trading and less than 0.1% below its all-time high set in July, as of 10:30 a.m.
 Eastern time.
+The Dow Jones Industrial Average added 171 points, or 0.4%, to its own record set the day before, while the Nasdaq composite was up 0.8%.

-Microsoft rose 1.8% after increasing its dividend by 10% and announcing a program to deliver up to another $60 billion to investors by buying back stock.
+Microsoft rose 1.4% after increasing its dividend and announcing a program to deliver up to another $60 billion to investors by buying back stock.

+The calm gains as the U.S. stock market rallies back toward its records are a sharp departure from prior weeks, when the S&P 500 briefly fell nearly 10% below its all-time high.
+At the time, global markets were reeling on worries that a slowing U.S. economy could fall into a recession, along with some technical factors that forced hedge funds around the world to back out of a popular trade all at once.

+Since then, excitement has built about an announcement scheduled for Wednesday afternoon from the Federal Reserve.
+The unanimous expectation on Wall Street is that the Fed will deliver the first cut to its main interest rate in more than four years.

+The general expectation on Wall Street is for the Fed to deliver a larger-than-usual cut of half of a percentage point on Wednesday, according to data from CME Group.
+But it's not a certainty.
+Traders are still betting on a 39% probability for a traditional-sized move of a quarter of a percentage point,
-In the bond market, Treasury yields were holding relatively steady after a report showed U.S. shoppers spent more at retailers last month than expected.
-Such data has been under the spotlight recently because of worries that a slowing job market could ultimately drag the economy into a recession.

-But while the surprise rise in U.S. retail sales was encouraging, details underneath the surface were perhaps less so.
+Economic reports released Tuesday did little to change those expectations.
+One said U.S. shoppers spent more at retailers last month than expected.
+That's an encouraging signal that the heart of the U.S. economy remains solid, but details underneath the surface were perhaps more discouraging.
 After ignoring automobiles and fuel, sales at U.S. retailers last month were a touch weaker than economists expected.

-Traders on Wall Street still say a larger-than-usual cut of half of a percentage point looks like the more likely case for Wednesday, according to data from CME Group.
-But they’re still betting on a 35% probability for a traditional-sized move of a quarter of a percentage point,

-“This data isn’t going to decide the issue for the Fed, one way or the other,” Chris Larkin, managing director, trading and investing, at E-Trade from Morgan Stanley, said about the retail sales data.
+“This data isn’t going to decide the issue for the Fed, one way or the other,” Chris Larkin, managing director, trading and investing, at E-Trade from Morgan Stanley, said about the size of Wednesday's rate cut.

 A separate report that came later in the morning said U.S. industrial production returned to growth in August and was stronger than economists expected.